-EPI X for printing intestinal cellsThe human intestine plays a critical role in absorption of not only water and nutrients, but also pharmaceutical drugs.
-In addition to this primary function, it also serves as a barrier which protects the organism from pathogens.
-3D printing of intestinal cells overcomes the limitations of classical 2D culture setup and gives rise to more advanced and specific tissue-like structures.
-To meet the needs of Your research, 3D printed constructs can be cultured in filter inserts which create a stabile platform for various studies, such as transport of nutrients and bioactive molecules, effect of pharmaceuticals or function of intestinal barrier.
+EPI X for printing intestinal cellsThe human intestine plays a critical role in absorbing not just water and nutrients, but also pharmaceutical drugs.
+In addition to its primary function, it acts as a protective barrier against pathogens.
+3D printing intestinal cells overcomes the limitations of traditional 2D cultures, enabling more advanced and specific tissue-like structures.
+To meet the needs of your research, 3D-printed constructs can be cultured in filter inserts to create a stable platform for studying nutrient transport and bioactive molecules, pharmaceutical effects and intestinal barrier function.

 AimThe aim of this project was to evaluate the viability of Caco 2 cells 3D bioprinted in CELLINK® EPI X ink using the CELLINK® BIO X.